 It may be hard to make money when first starting out your improv career, so I suggest finding jobs where you can earn a steady paycheck and still use those great acting skills!
 Some ideas include:

-- Teaching students, whether it’s music, acting, a foreign language, art, science, or something else.
+- Teach students, whether it’s music, acting, a foreign language, art, science, or something else.
 Teaching young kids, especially, prepares you to think quick on your feet!
+Those young minds are often unpredictable.

-- Working at a theme park.
-Interacting with the guests as a host, at a haunted house, or Christmas amusement park lets you put those good acting skills to use.
+- Work at a theme park.
+Interacting with the guests as a host at a haunted house or Christmas amusement park lets you put those good acting skills to use.
+You can even try to get a job as a character at a park in your town.

-- Sales positions.
-Believe it or not, even if you are working retail, or sales over the phone, learning how to interact with your customers and pitch a product is all part of acting and improvising.
+- Take on a sales position.
+Believe it or not, even if you are working retail or sales over the phone, learning how to interact with your customers and pitch a product is all part of acting and improvising.

 5. Go With The Flow